Last Updated: July 4, 2021

 Apply game-oriented activities to a non-game environment.

 In recent years gamification became a big deal.
 Most major organizations have already implemented gamification in their business strategy.
 Why?
 Because their leaders understand the importance of employee commitment and motivation.
+So, when choosing a business plan software to help you out, keep gamification in mind.

 Here are some gamification stats that will prove our point: